Loh Kean Yew: 2022: Commonwealth and Badminton Asia Team bronzes

 Loh started the season with a defeat in the final of the India Open to Lakshya Sen in straight games, with a score of 22–24, 17–21.
-In February, he won a historic bronze with the Singapore men's team at the Badminton Asia Team Championships, the first in the nation's history and in the process, booked a spot in the Thomas Cup to be held in May.
+In February, he won a historic bronze with the Singapore men's team at the Badminton Asia Team Championships, the first in the nation's history.
+In the process, he booked a spot in the Thomas Cup to be held in May.
 Loh then fell in the first rounds of the German and All England Open, where he lost to Brian Yang and Anders Antonsen respectively, both in 3 games.
-He later tested positive for COVID-19 while in England, and subsequently withdrew from the Swiss Open, Korea Open and the Korea Masters, the last 2 of which he chose to withdraw since he did not get a chance to train in March due to COVID-19.
-At the 2022 Badminton Asia Championships, Loh, the 6th seed, was eliminated in the quarter-finals stage, losing to Jonatan Christie, the 4th seed, in 2 straight sets, 20–22, 21–23.
+He later tested positive for COVID-19 while in England, and subsequently withdrew from the Swiss Open, Korea Open, and the Korea Masters, the latter two of which he chose to withdraw since he did not get a chance to train in March due to COVID-19.
 In his first Thomas Cup appearance, Loh played well, winning all his matches as the first singles, beating Indonesia's Anthony Sinisuka Ginting (21–13, 21–14), South Korea's Heo Kwang-hee (21–14, 21–12) and Thailand's Khosit Phetpradab (21–15, 21–18) in straight sets to earn the points for Singapore in every series.
-However, it will turn out to be futile as Singapore will go on to lose in all three series thus missing out on a place in the knockout round.
+However, it turned out to be futile as Singapore went on to lose in all three series thus missing out on a place in the knockout round.

-During the 2021 Southeast Asian Games in Hanoi, Loh entered the men's team event, playing the first singles for Singapore.
+At the 2021 SEA Games in Vietnam, Loh entered the men's team event, playing the first singles for Singapore.
 Singapore then ended up losing 2–3 to Malaysia in the semifinals despite having a 2–0 lead, thus clinching a bronze.
 Later in the men's singles event, Loh was the number 1 seed.
-He won against Malaysia's Kok Jing Hong and Philippines' Jewel Angelo Albo in the first round and the quarter-finals.
-Later, he won a grueling semi-finals, barely beating Vietnam's Nguyễn Tiến Minh, the former world number 5, in three sets, 21–15, 10–21, 23–21.
-Clinching a ticket to the final, he ended up losing in the final to the number 2 seed and world number 18 Kunlavut Vitidsarn in straight sets, 13–21, 13–21.
-He therefore had to settle for the silver medal again.
+He ended up losing in the final to the number 2 seed and world number 18 Kunlavut Vitidsarn in straight sets, 13–21, 13–21.
+He, therefore, had to settle for the silver medal again.
 After the match, Loh stated that his form was "second-best" on that day and that he "could have done better".